 Being a Thai Masseur (or a practitioner of any other healing arts), doesn’t allow you to make friends with your clients that easily — it’s a professional relationship.
 There are certain unspoken boundaries both sides generally won’t cross.

 Sure, massage and bodywork is rather personal, can be quite intimate on an emotional and physical level, but as a practitioner you basically just come, you do and you go.
 And everything done, belongs and stays within the limits, within the space of the particular session(s).

 If I would try to make friends, let’s say for instance invite a client for lunch or to the movies, I could easily be seen as some kind of pervert using his profession “to get some.”
 I just need to be very careful.
 And this works both ways.

-And try to imagine this — suppose I become friends with one of my clients, how will he/she introduce me on his/her birthday party?
-Maybe like: “Uhhh … look … uh … this is my personal masseur… you know, well, the guy who rocks my buttocks and does blood stops in my groins!”
+And try to imagine this — suppose I become friends with one of my clients, how will they introduce me on their birthday party?
+Maybe like: “Uhhh … look … uh … this is my personal masseur… you know, well, the guy who rocks my buttocks and does blood-stops in my groins!”
 Yeah, right!
 You see?
 Not done really!

 And I know it’s all put somewhat black and white, but this is basically how it works.
-It doesn’t mean one couldn’t build a meaningful friendship with a client or maybe even a love-relationship — on the long run, after many sessions and after getting to know each other on another level.
+It doesn’t mean one couldn’t build a meaningful friendship with a client or maybe even a love-relationship — in the long run, after many sessions and after getting to know each other on another level.
 Of course.
-This can happen and it does happen now and then in similar situations, between like for instance a medical doctor and patient or a psychologist and his/her client.
+This can happen and it does happen now and then in similar situations, between like for instance a medical doctor and patient, or a psychologist and their client.